 Rheumatoid arthritis mainly attacks the joints, usually many joints at once.
 It commonly affects joints in the hands, wrists, and knees.
 With Rheumatoid arthritis, the lining of the joint becomes inflamed, causing damage to joint tissue.
 This tissue damage can cause long-lasting or chronic pain, lack of balance, and misshapen/deformity such as very large knuckles.

 Unfortunately, Rheumatoid arthritis can also affect other tissues throughout the body and cause problems in organs such as the lungs, heart, and eyes.

-For joint/arthritis care, visit Temecula Family Medicine in Temecula, CA. You can walk-in for an appointment or call to make an appointment ahead of time to 951-501-0049 or book an appointment here.
+For joint/arthritis care, visit Temecula Family Medicine in Temecula, CA. You can call to make an appointment at 951-501-0049 or book an appointment here.